cammster/FullStackSkillsLibrary/README.md

 # FullStackSkillsLibrary
 Welcome!
 This repo contains projects utilizing various full stack data visualization tools.
+And as always, an attempt at humor is sprinkled throughout when possible.

 Please use the links below to navigate to specific projects.